lyuhiroyama/My-Coding-Notes/README.md

-This here is a compilation of (some of my) notes I keep while I study to advance my skills.
+This here is a compilation of (some of my) notes that I took, while I study to advance my skills.

 Please feel free to have a look!
 (This is a Notion link)